-- understand how to identify signs of child abuse and behavioural indicators of perpetrators for detailed information on identifying child abuse and behavioural indicators of perpetrators refer to Identify child abuse - understand their various legal obligations in relation to reporting child abuse to relevant authorities for detailed information on the various legal obligations refer to Appendix A - follow the below procedures for responding to complaints or concerns relating to child abuse, which ensure our member schools act in the best interests of students and children and complies with both our legal and Department policy obligations.
+- understand how to identify signs of child abuse and behavioural indicators of perpetrators for detailed information on identifying child abuse and behavioural indicators of perpetrators refer to Identify child abuse. - understand their various legal obligations in relation to reporting child abuse to relevant authorities for detailed information on the various legal obligations refer to Appendix A - follow the below procedures for responding to complaints or concerns relating to child abuse, which ensure our school acts in the best interests of students and children and complies with both our legal and Department policy obligations.

-Our Federation member schools recognise the diversity of the children, young people, and families at our member schools and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.
+At Wodonga South Primary School, we recognise the diversity of the children, young people, and families at our school and take account of their individual needs and backgrounds when considering and responding to child safety incidents or concerns.